ElektraInitiative/libelektra/doc/dev/backend-plugins.md

 - The exact `parentKey` that was returned by the `resolver` phase of this `get` operation.
   The key name and value of this key are read-only.
-  Additionally, the metakey `internal/kdb/cacheid` is set to a value which uniquely identifies the cache entry for this backend.
+  Additionally, the metakey `internal/kdb/cachetime` is set to a value indicating the update time of the cache entry.
+  TODO: exact format of `internal/kdb/cachetime` TBD
 - An empty keyset `ks`.

 The backend plugin then: